fluescher/cascld-kubernetes/00-docker/01 - Images and Containers.md

 1. Check the images that are already stored on your machine: `docker images`
 2. Pull remote image from registry: `docker pull mysql`
 3. Check your local images again.
 Can you locate your newly downloaded image: `docker images`
+4. Start a new container: `docker run mysql`
-4. Remove the downloaded image again: `docker rmi mysql`.
+5. Remove the downloaded image again: `docker rmi mysql`.
 Verify that the image is not present anymore.

 ## Ex 2 - Run public container

-Our sample bid app is published on a public container registry as well.
+Our sample bid app is published on a public container registry as well: https://hub.docker.com/repository/docker/fluescher/cascld/general

 This means, you can directly start it, without ever building an image or software.